venukarnati92/rental-prediction/README.md

 - **Scalable Infrastructure**: Deploying ML models in a cloud-native, serverless architecture
 - **Reproducible ML**: Tracking experiments, model versions, and deployment history

+## 🏗️ AWS Cloud Infrastructure & IaC

+This project is built entirely on **AWS Cloud** using **Terraform** for Infrastructure as Code (IaC) to ensure reproducible, version-controlled infrastructure deployment.

 ## 🏗️ Project Structure

 ```